Twined Upon a Limb

 serpent in Paradise and what happened to Adam and Eve.

-My neighbor Bill had identified it as a rat snake, and the friend emailed
+My neighbor Bill had identified it as a rat snake, and there's this

 Black Rat Snake is a proficient climber.
 Often it goes rather high up into